The Pipeline Layer Just Got Bought

 See results

-The goal of a data fabric isn't to replace your SIEM — it's to free it.
-SIEMs fail to scale because they've inherited collection, normalization, and storage duties that belong in a dedicated layer.
+The goal of a streaming data fabric is to free every downstream tool from collection, normalization, and storage duties that belong in a dedicated upstream layer.

-When collection and routing are tied directly to the SIEM, every change becomes painful.
-Replacing or upgrading the SIEM means rebuilding the entire collection infrastructure from scratch.
-Without a unified data management layer, you end up maintaining two separate infrastructures — one for the SIEM and another for the data lake — each with its own filters, uptime checks, and routing logic.
+When collection and routing are tied directly to one downstream platform, every change becomes painful.
+Replacing or upgrading analytics, AI, SIEM, lakehouse, or observability tools can mean rebuilding collection from scratch.
+Without a unified data management layer, each destination grows its own filters, uptime checks, schemas, and routing logic.

-“A streaming data fabric doesn’t just modernize the SIEM architecture — it turns chaos into structure.”
+“A streaming data fabric turns data chaos into reusable structure.”

-A data fabric provides a single, independent layer where data can be collected, filtered, and routed before reaching any tool.
+A streaming data fabric provides a single, independent layer where data can be collected, transformed, filtered, stored, searched, and routed before reaching any tool.
 That flexibility allows modernization to happen incrementally, not as a massive, high-risk overhaul.

-And at its core, this all comes down to cost.
-Every inefficiency in collection, storage, or routing is a form of financial waste.
-A streaming data fabric turns the chaos of data management into a structured, efficient system that saves money while enabling smarter decisions across the organization.
+And at its core, this comes down to cost, control, speed, and trust.
+Every inefficiency in collection, storage, or routing is waste.
+A streaming data fabric turns operational data into reusable structure that saves money while enabling smarter decisions across the organization.

 1. Transformation